Conflict of Interest (COI) Overview

 - Monitoring of research by independent reviewers,

-- Modification of the research plan, or
+- Modification of the research plan,

-- Change of personnel.
+- Change of personnel, or

-If an Investigator has a conflict of interest, s/he is asked to inform other members of the research team.
+If an Investigator has a conflict of interest, s/he is always asked to inform other members of the research team.

 Once agreed to, ORIC monitors compliance with the management plan.
 Management plans are sometimes updated to reflect changes in research personnel, financial interests or other factors.

-Disclosure forms and the information contained therein are used for the purpose of reviewing and managing financial conflicts of interest and as required by law.
+Certifications, Disclosures and the information contained therein are used for the purpose of reviewing and managing financial conflicts of interest and as required by law.
 The information is treated as private and confidential.
 In certain circumstance, some information must be shared with funding agencies and the public.

 CMU is required to notify NSF's Office of General Counsel in the event a financial conflict of interest related to an NSF award is identified and CMU finds that is it unable to appropriately manage the conflict.
+Some other sponsors require similar notifications.

 In the event an Investigator has a financial conflict of interest related to PHS funding, CMU is required to report certain situations to the PHS funding agency.
 These reports are made by staff in ORIC.
 Investigators do not need to report directly to PHS.